*Please note: we are not lawyers and this is not legal advice.

 Here are some questions that you can answer which will help people with disabilities make a decision on whether they can use your property:

 Do you offer wheelchair access?
-Which facilities, rooms, bathrooms and entrances are wheelchair accessible?
+Which amenities, rooms, bathrooms and entrances are wheelchair accessible?
 Do you have power-assisted doors, wheelchairs or portable stools available?
 Do you permit motorized wheelchairs?
 Are the entrances wide enough for wheelchairs?
 Are restrooms wheelchair accessible?
 Where are the wheelchair accessible restrooms located?
 Do you have elevators, where are they located?
 Is there a permanent or removable seat in the shower?
 Is there step-free access to the bathrooms?
 Do you have ramp access self operating lifts or sloped entryways?
 If so, where?
 Do you have handicap accessible parking spaces?
 Visit: https://www.ada.gov/ for more information.

 Blind or Low Vision Accommodations

 Are service dogs welcome?
 Where can they relieve themselves?
 Do you have any braille signage?
 Do you have a staff member who would be willing to assist the visitor in getting to know your property or location?
 If you have passport type keys do you offer the service of placing tape on the card to show them how to lock or unlock their room?
-Do you offer auxilliary aids such as readers.
+Do you offer auxiliary aids such as readers.
 Learn more here at the American Federation of the Blind website: www.afb.org

 Individuals Who are Deaf or Hard of Hearing